 High-quality, practice-oriented teaching

-As one of the largest faculties for Automotive Engineering in the German-speaking world, Esslingen University of Applied Sciences works in close collaboration with the automotive industry and its suppliers to train students to become competent and team-oriented engineers who are distinguished by their technical know-how, their methodological and social skills, and their management abilities.
+The faculty of Mobility and Technology works in close collaboration with the automotive industry and its suppliers to train students to become competent and team-oriented engineers who are distinguished by their technical know-how, their methodological and social skills, and their management abilities.
 The course content is application oriented and of practical relevance and students are taught in modern laboratories.

 Broad range of topical scientific courses